woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode3.md

 **Grandpa**: I know that area.
 My house is only a few miles from Spaceport.
 Do you still live there?

-**Elsa**: Oh yes, yes.My husband's there now.
+**Elsa**: Oh yes, yes.
+My husband's there now.
 He couldn't take time off to come to New York with me.
 Do you still live there?

-**Grandpa**: No.I sold the house and the furniture, put a few personal things in an old trunk, and shipped it to my children in New York.
+**Grandpa**: No. I sold the house and the furniture, put a few personal things in an old trunk, and shipped it to my children in New York.
 That's my destination.

 **Elsa**: Are you married?

-**Grandpa**: My wife died four years ago.She was a wonderful woman.
+**Grandpa**: My wife died four years ago.
+She was a wonderful woman.
 A real friend.

-**Elsa**: I'm sorry.Really, I'm sorry.
+**Elsa**: I'm sorry.
+Really, I'm sorry.

 **Grandpa**: Lots of wonderful memories.
-We were married almost fifty years.Well, forty-seven, to be exact.
+We were married almost fifty years.
+Well, forty-seven, to be exact.

 **Elsa**: John and I celebrate our fortieth anniversary next month.

-**Grandpa**: Oh, congratulation!
+**Grandpa**: Oh, congratulations!
 That's nice.
 What does John do?

-**Elsa**: He's an aerospace engineer and works for Orlando Aircraft Corporation.He started with them almost forty years ago.
+**Elsa**: He's an aerospace engineer and works for Orlando Aircraft Corporation.
+He started with them almost forty years ago.
 What do you do?

 **Grandpa**: I just retired.
 Had my own company.
 A construction company.
 Roads, bridges, big stuff.
 But I just sold it and retired.

 **Conductor**: Excuse me, ma'am.
-Ticket,please.
+Ticket, please.

 **Elsa**: Would you kindly hold these keys, please?
 I have a ticket, I know.
 I was in the smoking section.

 **Conductor**: It's OK, lady.
 Take your time.

-**Grandpa**: I'm sure it's in your purse, Mrs.Tobin.
+**Grandpa**: I'm sure it's in your purse, Mrs. Tobin.

-**Elsa**: Oh,here it is.
+**Elsa**: Oh, here it is.

 **Grandpa**: And here are your keys.